-It is staff's and the Planning and Preservation Commission's assessment that the proposed building design and site improvements are consistent with the San Fernando Corridors Specific Plan Design Guidelines for the Downtown District.
+It is staff's assessment that the proposed building design and site improvements are consistent with the San Fernando Corridors Specific Plan Design Guidelines for the Downtown District.
 These design guidelines seek to promote compatible building and site design that improves the visual quality of the surrounding area through aesthetically pleasing site planning, building design, and landscape architecture.
 "The design of the buildings in this district should support the role of providing interest and activity at the scale of pedestrians.
-Buildings should be multi-storied (as is appropriate in the City's densest district), with the focused place on the ground level.
+Buildings should be multi-storied (as is appropriate in the city's densest district), with the focused place on the ground level.
 Building design elements should encourage interaction, with a high level of detail to stimulate the eye, generous windows to provide visibility into downtown activities and businesses, and an overall character that holds the district together as a recognizable, unified center of the community."
-(Downtown District, Section I: Purpose; Page 82.)
+(Downtown District, Section I: Purpose; Pg.
+82.)